The Harvest is Ready in the Amazon

 Our dedication service was a special event on our last evening as we trained until late night.
 Would the pastors buy into the church planting plan we shared?
 Would they become our Hub-Leaders?
 Our ultimate aim after every training is to find dedicated pastors that will commit for 3 to 5 years to be trained and ready to train others that will plant churches.

-23 Pastors dedicated their lives and ministries to plant churches with Harvesters.
+Twenty three pastors dedicated their lives and ministries to plant churches with Harvesters.

-Accept one Another
+Accept One Another

 The whole church was ready to celebrate a new vision in their village and community.